Leeseok-628/high-order-dd-weak-coupling/README.md

 # High-order dynamical decoupling for arbitrary noise in the weak-coupling regime

-Implementation and numerical demos for "High-order dynamical decoupling for arbitrary noise in the weak-coupling regime".
+Implementation and numerical demos for "High-order dynamical decoupling for arbitrary noise in the weak-coupling regime" by Leeseok Kim and Milad Marvian.

 <p align="center">